fabferri/az-pattern/hub-spoke-vnets/hub-spokes-rs-nva-fw-routingcontrol/README.md

 ```

-In nva1 can be installed and check the FRR:
+In nva1 install and check the FRR:
 ```bash
 sudo apt update
 sudo apt install frr